 NordVPN is the best option for breaking through most Middle Eastern countries’ blockades and remaining incognito.
 The provider delivers reliable protection for your Middle Eastern online activities thanks to its obfuscated servers and Double VPN features.

 NordVPN provides the fastest connection speeds of any provider I’ve ever tested.
 Depending on your usual connection speeds, NordVPN-provided connections can easily handle streaming, gaming, and any other online activity you might enjoy.

 NordVPN has over 5,400 servers stationed in nearly 60 countries.
 The provider’s servers do an above-average job of unblocking content, no matter who is doing the blocking.

 All of those servers are kept log-free, and a cryptocurrency payment option keeps your subscription payment info undercover.

-In addition to bank-grade encryption, NordVPN provides kill switch protection, and DNS leak and IPv6 leak prevention.
+In addition to bank-grade encryption, NordVPN provides kill switch protection, and IP and DNS leak prevention.
 Plus, the provider’s obfuscated servers hide your VPN activities, and their Double VPN option encrypts your connection twice by routing it through two VPN servers.